fkwilken/dent-testing/docs/How_to_bringup_VM_testbed.md

 The Ethernet Ports to be used with PCI Passthrough also need to be set up in  `MANUAL CONFIG`  for automated installation:

 * Use `lspci` to find the PCI Addresses of the Ethernet Ports to be used by the load modules, for example `AB:12.3`
-* Use `virsh nodedev-list` to find the associated libvirt known device with each port, for exampe `pci_0000_ab_12_3`
+* Use `virsh nodedev-list` to find the associated libvirt known device with each port, for example `pci_0000_ab_12_3`
 * Fill in the PCI address of each ethernet port into the `LOAD_PCI` list in the Makefile

 ### Deploy VMS

 With the previous two steps complete, VMs are ready to be deployed.

-* `make deploy` will automtically configure the network, extract, and install the VMs based on the Makefile configuration.
+* `make deploy` will automatically configure the network, extract, and install the VMs based on the Makefile configuration.

 * `make` or `make help` will list available installation steps in case a step fails or for manual installation